Jerrysuper123/pharmacy-pal/README.md

 - As a user, I want to search for some medications for my conditions, so that I could understand more about drugs that might be suitable for me.

-- As a user, I want to search for the side effects of drugs, so that I could have a peace of mind when pharmacists prescibe some drugs to me.
+- As a user, I want to search for the side effects of drugs, so that I could have a peace of mind when pharmacists prescibe the medications.

 ### Features based on user story

-1. Display the route from user's location to the nearest pharmacist
+1. Display the route from user's location to the nearest pharmacy
-2. Provide pharmacist names based on location
+2. Provide pharmacists' names based on locations
 3. Offer symptom diagnosis and description of possible conditions
 4. Recommend possible medications for the users' conditions
-5. Display the drug side effects over time to users
+5. Display the drug side effects statistics to users

 ## 2. Scope
 ### Functional specification